How Can I Become a Better Singer? | The Ultimate Guide to Singing

 The larynx, commonly called the voice box, is a muscular organ that forms an air passage to the lungs and holds the vocal cords.
 Stabilizing your larynx will help improve your singing.

-If you strain and allow your larynx to rise too much while singing, it can cause scratchy vocal cords, an exhausted voice after a performance, and difficulty switching between your head voice and chest voice.
+If you do not have breath control and allow your larynx to rise too much while singing, it can cause scratchy vocal cords, an exhausted voice after a performance, and difficulty switching between your head voice and chest voice.

 To stabilize your larynx, you want to focus on proper breathing techniques and support.
-Use your diaphragm for breathing, don't strain your throat, and avoid sudden contractions in your stomach as you sing.
+Use diaphragmatic breathing, don't strain your throat, and avoid sudden contractions in your stomach as you sing.

-Just like great breath support, you need to have proper posture.
+Just like great breath support, you need to have correct posture.

-• Keep your body straight, without tilting forward, backward, or to the sides
+• Keep tall posture without tilting forward, backward, or to the sides

 • Stay erect, but make sure your body is relaxed and void of tension

-• Your chest should be up and out and your chin parallel with the ground
+• Your chest should be up and out, and your chin should be parallel to the ground

 Whether you are singing while standing or sitting, you want to be mindful of these tips to ensure your voice has support, warmth, and a great tone.